deeplearning4j/deeplearning4j/gettingstarted.md

 * Cygwin is not supported.
 You must install DL4J from **DOS Windows**.

-### <a name="one">Magical One-Line Install</a>

-For users who have never `git cloned` Deeplearning4j before, you should be able to install the framework, along with ND4J and Canova, by entering one line in your command prompt:

-      git clone https://github.com/deeplearning4j/deeplearning4j/; cd deeplearning4j;./setup.sh

 ### <a name="source">Working With Source</a>

 If you are not planning to contribute to Deeplearning4j as a committer, or don't need the latest alpha version, we recommend downloading the most recent stable release of Deeplearning4j from [Maven Central](https://search.maven.org/#search%7Cga%7C1%7Cdeeplearning4j), 0.4-rc1.x.
 That's as simple as adding dependencies to your POM.xml file in IntelliJ.